-There’s no way to cheat on race day, but here are marathon or half marathon tips for success that will help increase the likelihood of you rocking on race day!
+There’s no way to cheat on race day, but here are marathon and half marathon tips for success that will help increase the likelihood of you rocking on race day!

-These quick tips and marathon cheats will undoubtedly help you more adequately prepare for your next big half or full marathon.
+These quick tips and marathon “cheats” will undoubtedly help you more adequately prepare for your next big half or full marathon.
 Always keep preparedness and safety in mind, gear up appropriately, and find a group to run with.
 The collective knowledge and wisdom of a group of seasoned runners can often provide the best information to help you prepare for a marathon or half marathon.